google-deepmind/mujoco/doc/programming.rst

 mjModel and mjData should never be allocated directly by the user.
 Instead they are allocated and initialized by the corresponding API functions.
-These are very elaborate data structures, containing (arrays of) other structures, pre-allocated data arrays for all intermediate results, as well as an :ref:`internal stack <siStack>`.
+These are very elaborate data structures, containing (arrays of) other structures, preallocated data arrays for all intermediate results, as well as an :ref:`internal stack <siStack>`.
 Our strategy is to allocate all necessary heap memory at the beginning of the simulation, and free it after the simulation is done, so that we never have to call the C memory allocation and deallocation functions during the simulation.
 This is done for speed, avoidance of memory fragmentation, future GPU portability, and ease of managing the state of the entire